Mobile Attestation Fallback

 Software ID of this client when they register, resulting in the actual dynamic clients being created.

 Use of a template client ensures that settings are easy to manage over time.
 For example, to add a scope to the mobile app it is added to both the HAAPI client and the template client, and it will then come into immediate effect for all previously created dynamic clients.

 After successful user authentication, a

 Client Assurance Level authentication attribute is available, to represent the strength with which the client proved its identity.
 This can be issued to access tokens or ID tokens.
 APIs can use the access token claim when authorizing requests to sensitive data, e.g, to deny access to high privilege operations such as money transfers, unless there is a strong level of client assurance.

 The Implementing HAAPI Fallback tutorial provides worked examples of using DCR fallback.
 This first runs the Android HAAPI Code Example with a simple string secret, to explain the Curity Identity Server configuration and code changes.
 It then explains how to use stronger credentials based on Android keystores, to send either a client certificate or a client assertion during DCR registration.

 The Hypermedia Authentication API requires a mobile app's client identity to be verified before allowing authentication to be attempted.
 The preferred way to do this, for the majority of users, is by verifying the public signing certificate details of the production app.

-For the minority of users who have non-compliant devices, fallback attestation can be used.
+For the minority of users who have non-compliant devices, attestation fallback can be used.
 This is done using dynamic client registration, and supports a separate onboarding credential per user.
 Strong credentials based on public key infrastructure (PKI) is recommended.
-Both categories of user will then be able to successfully use hypermedia based authentication.
+Both categories of users will then be able to successfully use hypermedia-based authentication.